LogtalkDotOrg/logtalk3/library/hook_objects/NOTES.md

 	:- set_logtalk_flag(hook, identity_hook).

 Note that the compiler will always convert any grammar rules defined in the file into clauses.
 Although this conversion can also be performed as an expansion, grammar rules are part of the Logtalk language.
-If you to preserve the grammar rules, use the hook objects described below to write them to a stream.
+If you want to preserve the grammar rules, use the hook objects described below to write them to a stream.